Team-Swamp/conventions/README.md

 ### **Classes**

-The Class name is written in UpperCamelCase.
+The Class name is written in PascalCasing.
 If the function GetComponent is used to get a component from this gameObject you use RequireComponent above the class.
 ```cs
 [RequireComponent(typeof(ExampleComponent))]